-The Council has undertaken cashflow modelling through to 30 June 2023 which demonstrates the Council's ability to work within its Capital Financing Requirement and Cash management framework without the need to borrow for operational purposes.
-This modelling shows that the Council maintains a minimum headroom of £14.8m in any given month.
-The opening cash position for this cashflow modelling is £31.1 million of cash and short-term investment balances as at 28 February 2022.
-As at 30 April 2022, that figure had risen to £38.8m.
+The Council has undertaken cashflow modelling through to 31 January 2024 which demonstrates the Council's ability to work within its Capital Financing Requirement and Cash management framework without the need to borrow for operational purposes.
+This modelling shows that the Council maintains a minimum headroom of £6m in any given month.
+The opening cash position for this cashflow modelling is £16.547 million of cash and short-term investment balances as at 30 November 2022.